tytydraco/yessleep/out/Broken_by_the_night.md

 Did the system fail?
 Yes.

-Believe it or not — methylenedioxy-methamphetamine (MDMA) was first synthesized by Merck Pharmaceuticals, owner of the same patented drugs I would later take to fight its damage.
-You break it, you buy it.
+Believe it or not — methylenedioxy-methamphetamine (MDMA) was first synthesized by Merck Pharmaceuticals, owner of the same patented drugs I’d later take to fight its damage.
+There’s a saying for that, “You break it, you buy it.”

 Yes, in that the very medicines prescribed to give me life-preserving sleep gave me life-destroying depression.